 Emotional intelligence, even if not occupying so much headline space in business books and publications, remains an important part of organizational leadership.

-Developing Emotional Intelligence at Your Credit Union
+Developing EI at Your Credit Union

 Thinking about your credit union, do you want to develop an emotionally intelligent leadership cohort that is highly skilled at self-perception, self-expression, interpersonal relationships, decision making and stress management?
 Can you visualize how such a skillset might benefit the credit union and its members?
-If so, let’s schedule some time to discuss what it will take to get you there, and to explore whether Glatt Consulting might be a good fit for you and your team.
+If so, let’s discuss what it will take to get you there, and to explore whether Glatt Consulting might be a good fit for you and your team.